 2) Getting Romantic with Art: What Does Romanticism Look Like?

 This Frankenstein intro activity uses fine art to get students acquainted with Romanticism.
 Briefly review the ideals and context of the movement and ask them to analyze artwork in small groups.
+I recommend using the quintessential examples shown above.

-Frankenstein pre-reading lesson:
+Romanticism and Frankenstein pre-reading lesson:

 1) Choose one piece of art to analyze.